lyonjs/lyonjs.github.com/readme.md

 ## Deploy

-Once the site is generated and you're happy with the results, run the following commands.

-    git symbolic-ref HEAD refs/heads/gh-pages
-    rm .git/index
-    npm run-script generate
-    # or npm run-script generate
-    git add out/ .gitignore CNAME favicon.ico -f git clean -fdx -e node_modules
-    git mv out/* .
-    git commit -m "the commit msg"

-For the lazy one out there, you may want to run `./deploy`

-And then push to origin upstream to reflect changes on the live sites, you'll need necessary github permissions to be able to do so.
+Once the site is generated and you're happy with the results, you may push to origin upstream to reflect changes on the live site, you'll need necessary github permissions to be able to do so.

 ## How to contribute